danielmkarlsson/SuperClean/README.md

 # SuperClean
 A SuperCollider implementation of the Clean sampler for use _inside_ of SuperCollider itself.

-Alex McLean and Julian Rohrhuber built the thing initially, then I changed a few little things here and there.
+Alex McLean and Julian Rohrhuber built this thing initially, then I changed a few little things here and there.
 I need everyone to know that Scott Cazan did _all_ of the heavy lifting in my little remodeling efforts.
-What you have here is essentially a shameless ripOff / fork of / homage to SuperDirt.
+What you have here is essentially a shameless ripOff / fork of / homage to SuperDirt where folks are free to revel in compression artefacts.

 ## Requirements

-* SuperCollider v3.7 or above
+* SuperCollider v3.7 or above: https://supercollider.github.io/download
 * Mos def you should get the entirely essential sc3-plugins: https://github.com/supercollider/sc3-plugins/
-* git
+* git (no link here because this will get taken care of below)

 ## Lean is good